Transient Lodging & Short-Term Rental Tax

 Transient Lodging Tax

-According to the Danville City Code, Article VI, section 37-97., hereby levied and imposed upon each transient, in addition to any and all other taxes and fees of every kind imposed by law, a tax equivalent to 7% of the total amount paid by or for such transient for the rental of any room in any hotel.
+According to the Danville City Code, Article VI, section 37-97., hereby levied and imposed upon each transient, in addition to any and all other taxes and fees of every kind imposed by law, a tax equivalent to 8% of the total amount paid by or for such transient for the rental of any room in any hotel.
+Plus an additional $2.00 per day room occupancy tax.
 The person collecting any tax shall make out a monthly report requested by the Commissioner of the Revenue's Office and deliver such reports to the City Collector with a remittance of such tax.
 Such monthly reports and remittances shall be made on or before the twentieth day following the close of each month covering the amount of tax collected during the preceding month.

 Whenever any person required to collect and pay to the City a tax under this article shall cease to operate or otherwise dispose of his business, any tax payable under this article to the City shall become immediately due and payable and such person shall immediately make a report and pay the tax due.

 If the Commissioner of Revenue's Office can be of any assistance to you, please do not hesitate to contact our office.